oceanprotocol/docs/discover/faq.md

 <summary>Where do the docker containers run?</summary>

 Dockers containers can run anywhere.
 Ocean Market uses a docker run by the Ocean Protocol Foundation OPF); limit: 1 CPU limit / 60 seconds max.
 NOTE: This means OPF technically has access to data.
 In the case of a forked Ocean-powered marketplace, the owner of the marketplace must set up a computation environment.
 If individual users of the marketplace are concerned with security they should be prepared to host both the data and provide compute-to-data services on-premise.
+(this can be included in the docs and can be removed from here as well)
 </details>

 <details>